 Because of this, the South American country has been the focus of ideologues campaigning against socialism as an economic model.
 Its woes have been used as a cudgel against some American politicians like U.S. Sen. Bernie Sanders (I-Vermont) and U.S. Rep. Alexandria Ocasio-Cortez (D-New York), who bill themselves as democratic socialists.

-The Trump administration had made a priority of ousting Venezuela’s socialist President Nicolás Maduro (whom Trump has referred to as a “Cuban puppet”), recognizing instead his electoral opponent Juan Guaidó as president.
+The Trump administration had made a priority of ousting Venezuela's socialist President Nicolás Maduro (whom Trump has referred to as a "Cuban puppet"), recognizing instead his political opponent Juan Guaidó as president.
 Despite that rhetoric, Maduro has remained in office.